mostafac0des/membership-site/README.md

 - [Docker for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 - [Docker for Windows](https://docs.docker.com/docker-for-windows/install/)

-**Note:** The minimum building requirement for deployment of this project is 4 GB RAM.
+**Note:** The recommended requirement for deployment of this project is 4 GB RAM.
 For Docker for Mac, this can be set by following these steps:

 Open Docker > Preferences > Advanced tab, then set memory to 4.0 GiB